Review: The Japanese Have Made the Mattress of the Future

 A Unique Construction

-Assembly is far simpler than the Malm from IKEA, I’ll tell you that much.
+Assembling the mattress is far simpler than the Malm from IKEA, I’ll tell you that much.
 The instructions are very straightforward, and it won’t take you more than five minutes to put it together.
 You can do it by yourself, but it will be much easier with a partner.
 A huge benefit of the mattress’ construction is that if and when we move, we’ll have far more flexibility with how we transport the mattress given that it can be broken down into significantly smaller pieces.

 How It Feels